shivannis/xandr-docs-public/xandr-docs/monetize/create-an-advertiser.md

 In the **Basic Setup** section, enter the basic details for the advertiser.

 - **Name** - Enter the advertiser's name.

 - **External Code** - If you want to report on the advertiser using an external code (rather than the internal ID that Microsoft Advertising assigns automatically), enter the code here.
+  > [!NOTE]
+  > The Deal Line Items linked to this Advertiser are unaffected by this field.
+Only managed campaigns and campaigns serving on external inventory are eligible to access this information, and publishers must use it in accordance with the Digital Services Act.

+- **External Code** - If you want to report on the advertiser using an external code (rather than the internal ID that Microsoft Advertising assigns automatically), enter the code here.